-When I first launched this blog, I knew that I wanted to monetize my blog with traditional advertising methods and affiliate marketing.
+When I first launched my blog, I knew I wanted to make money with display advertising and affiliate marketing.
 I also knew that I needed a lot of blog traffic to do so.
-So I decided to offer free giveaways and product reviews as part of my initial business plan.
+So I wrote high-quality content and marketed my blog through social media sites like Facebook, Twitter, Pinterest, and LinkedIn.

-Over time, my blog grew and became more popular and my inbox became flooded with influencer and sponsorship requests; everything from tech gadgets and office supplies to office equipment, business opportunities, events, and much more.
+Over time, my blog grew and became more popular, and I received paid influencer marketing campaigns and sponsorship requests; everything from tech gadgets and office supplies to business opportunities, events, and so much more.

-This is one of my favorite things about being a blogger; you never know what opportunities are going to come through the pipeline.
+In fact, this is one of my favorite things about being a blogger; you never know what opportunities will come knocking on your door.

-If you’re wondering how to become an influencer for paid reviews, sponsorships, and social media campaigns, here are some tips to get you started.
+If you’re wondering how to become an influencer and get paid for reviews, sponsorships, and social media campaigns, here are some tips to get you started.

-PLUS, I’ve compiled a HUGE list of companies that connect brands with influencers and bloggers at the bottom of this post.
+PLUS, I’ve compiled a HUGE list of influencer platforms that connect influencers and bloggers with brand opportunities.

 How to Become an Influencer: